 Absolutely.
 When it comes to capturing the voice of your customer, you don’t have to settle for 3%.
 Nor should you.
 Competitively speaking, you really can’t afford to.

 On the other hand, if you get 30% or more of your customers talking to you, you won’t just reduce the risks to your brand.
 By leveraging the data across your organization, you’ll climb faster and higher than ever before.

 After instituting agent-level customer feedback programs, companies like Travelzoo, UncommonGoods, and Jet saw huge increases in their survey response rates.
 The gains they’ve achieved since, both operational and competitive, couldn’t have been possible without customers in the middle weighing in and front-line teams learning and drawing inspiration from the results.

 Curious about agent-level feedback, and why so many customers can’t resist responding to survey requests?
-Click here to learn how it works.
+Find out how Stella Connect can help.